By Jeffrey the Barak.

 I have hundreds of jalousie panes to clean at home.
 I live in Hawai’i where they are very popular, as they are good for allowing the trade winds keep the house cool.

 Cleaning these multiple panes of glass is hard work, so over the last few years I have tried as many different ways as I could think of to make it a less than diabolical job.

 I will start with the conclusion, so you do not have to read this whole article if you don’t want to.

-The best way: damp Magic Eraser followed by dry microfiber towel.
+The previous best, and now second best way: damp Magic Eraser followed by dry microfiber towel.

 This method is fast and easy, makes no mess, and uses no soap or window cleaning products.

 Method: Open the jalousies and use a melamine pad, (either a Mr. Clean Magic Eraser or generic equivalent).
 Wet the pad under the tap, wring it out and then wipe the top of a pane with circular motions.
 This top side is the outside side and will be the dirtier side.
 Quickly wipe the bottom (inside side) with a brief left and right motion with the same eraser, and then dry both sides with a dry and clean microfiber towel.

 Repeat for every pane.
 You will need to rinse, squeeze and re-wet the eraser pad after a few panes.
 The result is no smears, no haze, and no excess water.
 It is reasonably quick, clean and easy.
 Use no pressure, just a light touch is all you need during both stages.

 Other ways to do it, and I’ve tried all of these plus a couple more: